David Hasselhoff’s Daughter, Hayley, Rocks Black Lingerie With Sheer Panels

 Hasselhoff also shared a close-up photo of herself in the same outfit.
 It revealed that she was wearing gold hoop earrings, along with subtle makeup.
 Her lips popped thanks to a glossy lipstick, and she wore her hair down with short bangs.

-Hayley closed her eyes in the shot, and placed her hand by her forehead.
+Hayley closed her eyes in the shot and placed her hand by her forehead.

-And while Hayley is busy with modeling pursuits, she recently opened up about her other aspirations in music.
+While Hayley is busy with modeling pursuits, she recently opened up about her other aspirations in music.
 She noted that her dad, David, has been supportive of her dreams, as reported by The Daily Mail.
 In particular, she discussed her band, Bella Vida, which she started 11 years ago.

 “He’s always given us advice because he was there with us when we had our band.
 He’s always wanted me to pursue a solo career on my own.
 I’ve been in the studio since, but I haven’t been confident, it’s a very vulnerable place for me.
 So I’m very nervous!” she explained.